 - “Privacy, Information Acquisition, and Market Competition.”
 (Under Review, Updated as of March 2020, [Download])

-Abstract: This paper analyzes how the endogenous availability of personal information affects market outcomes in a two-sided market where sellers target advertisements to individuals who have varying privacy concerns.
+Abstract: This paper analyzes how data-driven vertical integration between a platform and one downstream seller affects market outcomes in a two-sided market where sellers with asymmetric targeting skills target advertisements to individuals who have varying privacy concerns.
 I show that data-driven vertical integration leads to the incumbent’s exclusive use of data.
 Therefore, a market entrant that has worse targeting technology than an incumbent is disproportionately harmed by such integration.
 The welfare analysis shows that integration is welfare-reducing if consumers’ privacy concerns are relatively high.
 Therefore, individually optimal decisions on data disclosure might not be socially optimal when aggregated.
-The empirical evidence, which is based on Google Android App Market data, corroborates the hypotheses in the model and the effectiveness of specific policy remedies that are derived from the theoretical findings.

 Abstract: We study zero-rating, a practice whereby an Internet service provider (ISP) that limits data consumption exempts certain content from that limit.
 This practice is particularly controversial when zero-rated services are provided by an ISP that is vertically integrated into content because the data limit and ensuing overage charges impose an additional cost on rival content.
 As we show, the incentives to offer zero-rating and the resulting welfare consequences with and without vertical integration depend on two factors (i) the degree of differentiation between content providers’ services and (ii) whether or not the ISP can charge zero-rated content providers for exempting their data from the limit.

 - “A Note of Caution on Using Hotelling Models in Platform Markets,” with Thomas Jeitschko and Aleksandr Yankelevich.
 (DICE Discussion Paper No 286, [Download])